Villanova's Art History Major Celebrates 20th Anniversary

 This spring marks the 20th anniversary of the creation of Villanova's Art History major.
 Professor Emeritus George T. Radan was instrumental in the establishment of the major.
 At first, the major was housed in the Art and Art History Department, on the second floor of St. Augustine Center.
 Since 1998, the major (and now, the Art History Program) have been housed in the History Department, on the fourth floor of St. Augustine Center.
 Since 1992, an art history minor has also been instituted, and there is now an average of 20 to 25 art history majors and minors in the program in any given year, and an average of 5 majors graduating from the program each year.
 Our majors have gone on to careers in teaching (at such schools as Kutztown University and Rutgers University), and in museum work (at such institutions as the Seattle Museum of Art).
 They have also found positions in auction houses both here and abroad (among them Sotheby's and Christie's).

-- Villanova History and Art History Students Present at Kutztown University
+- Villanova History and Art History Students Present at Bloomsburg University

-Six Villanovans were among the 80 students from twenty universities who participated at this year’s Phi Alpha Theta Pennsylvania East Regional conference at Kutztown University in April.
+Eight Villanovans participated at this year’s Phi Alpha Theta Pennsylvania East Regional conference at Bloomsburg University in April.
 Phi Alpha Theta is the national history honors society, and the annual conference provides history and art history students with an opportunity to present their own research and to hear what their peers at neighboring institutions are working on.

 - Art History Majors Present Senior Theses